vidyagames998/vidyagames998.github.io/dw1/index.md

 1537 hp, 1107 mp, 176 offense, 154 defense, 157 speed, 152 brains

+There's a fancy calculator above you can use to help you determine what these will be.

 At this point in the game you need to make a decision on how you want to play.

 In 144hrs or 6 days you have the option of evolving to an Ultimate digimon.